Qisheng

 The Qisheng (Traditional: 棋聖; Simplified: 棋圣; Pinyin: Qíshèng) is a Go competition in China organized by the Chinese Weiqi Association.
 The word qíshèng means "Go saint", similar to the Japanese Kisei and the Korean Kiseong.

 Outline

-The Qisheng consists of preliminary knockout tournaments to determine the challenger to the previous year's winner, followed by a best-of-three title match.
-The winner receives 800,000 RMB in prize money, and the runner-up receives 200,000 RMB.
-Games are played under Chinese rules, with 2 hours of main time and five 60-second byoyomi periods per player.
+The Qisheng consists of a knockout tournament to determine a challenger, who then plays against the previous edition's winner in a best-of-three title match.

+In the 4th and 5th edition, the winner received 800,000 RMB in prize money, and the runner-up received 200,000 RMB.
+In the 6th edition, these prizes were 600,000 RMB and 200,000 RMB, respectively.

+As of the 5th edition, games were played with 2 hours of main time and five 60-second byoyomi periods per player.